 In the afternoon there will be student council training provided by Le Cheile.
 This workshop will take students from a number of the city's secondary schools and upskill them in the philosphy and use of restorative principals.
 Highly interactive and educational, the workshop will help empower those students to look at more inclusive and fairer ways of engaging in the key issues within their schools.

-Thursday 21st International Institute of Restorative Practices accredited training - Introduction to Restorative Practices.
+Thursday 21st FREE One Day IIRP Training International Institute of Restorative Practices accredited training - Introduction to Restorative Practices.
 The Hub Southill, O Malley Park.
-This FREE training will provide the learner with a range of strategies that you can use in everyday life.
+This FREE training, open to any and all, will provide the learner with a range of strategies that you can use in everyday life.
 You will learn and understand the basic tenets of restorative practice, use of restorative language, practical applications of RP, the importance of relationship building and methods to resolve conflict.
 Booking through eventbrite at: https://www.eventbrite.ie/e/iirp-accredited-training-introduction-to-restorative-practices-tickets-74169554133

 Friday 22nd Restorative Justice Symposium, University of Lmerick The symposium is organised by the Irish Core Members of the international project Restorative Justice: Strategies for Change, in collaboration with Dr. Susan Leahy from the University of Limerick Centre for Crime, Justice and Victim Studies.
 The theme is Implementing Restorative Justice in Law, Policy and Practice and we will welcome lots of great speakers from across Europe and from the local region to tell us about how RJ services developed and operate in their areas.
 The symposium is free to attend, and will include lunch and be held at the UL campus.
 There are still a small number of spaces, and we’d love to involve as many people as possible who work in or in conjunction with the criminal justice system.
 If you are interested contact Dr. Ian D. Marder, Maynooth University at Ian.Marder@mu.ie